A little bit of heat makes food delicious,

 After everything had settled, I noticed that people began to dance as music played, the shimmering dust tracing their movements.
 I joined them for some dancing and revelry.
 We all danced and sang for hours until the glow of the dust started to fade.
 Everyone said their goodbyes and packed up their chairs before heading home for the night.

 I'm in my room now, and there's still some dust with a little bit of life left in it speckled around my clothes.
 Tonight made me feel like I was part of one big group of people, despite being an outsider.
 I often look on during Cycles, taking everything in but feeling like I'm a bit out of place.
 Here, those feelings all melted away, and I felt like I truly belonged.
-Nobody saw me as "not a loca"; I was just another person there to dance and sing and have fun.
+Nobody saw me as "not a local"; I was just another person there to dance and sing and have fun.
 I think that's all I can say on this without getting too gushy here, and with that, I'll leave you all until my next entry.